 It might seem like a delicate game of balance when it comes to amounts owed, but it doesn’t have to be that complicated: try to stay below the 30% threshold.

 Would you lend money to someone you just met?
+Probably not.

 And that’s the same logic that FICO, the credit bureaus, and ultimately lenders use in considering length of credit history as a factor in your overall credit score meaning.

 When you take out your first credit card, car loan, or student loan, FICO and the credit bureaus are on the edge of their seats, waiting to see what kind of borrower you will be:

 Will you make your payments on time, every time?
 Will you budget and plan ahead for upcoming payments?
 Will you be a transactor—paying your credit card bill in full every time?
 Or a revolver—getting closer and closer to your credit limit while making only minimum payments?